 The bride and groom request your presence, joy, and well-wishes, but please no gifts.
 In lieu of gifts the couple suggests a donation be made to one of the following charities or a charity of your choice:

-Hospice of the Chesapeake, that provided outstanding care to John’s grandmother, Betty.
+Hospice of the Chesapeake, which provided outstanding care to John’s grandmother, Betty.

 The Alzheimer’s Association, in memory of Jane’s mother.